 - Spoon about 2/3 cup of steamed rice into the musubi mold.
 Press down the rice to pack tightly into a 1-inch thickness.

-- Pull up musubi mold to release the rice block formed.
+- Lift the musubi mold to release the rice block formed.

 - Pull one end of the nori and tuck it between the Spam and rice.
 Pull the other end over and wrap it around the Spam and rice.
 Moisten this end of the nori with water to seal it tight.